Blog, Events & News

 A Look Back at ICE London

-Hosting more than 35,000 attendees and 600 stands from the industry’s top service providers, it was clear that this was the perfect place to become fully immersed in the trends and hot topics with some of the leading professionals in the gaming and gambling industry.
+Hosting more than 35,000 attendees and 600 stands from the industry’s top service providers, it was clear that this was the perfect place to become fully immersed in the trends and hot topics on the top industry threats with some of the leading professionals in the gaming and gambling industry.

 Team Netacea was able to get stuck into conversations about the evolution of the automated bot threat in gaming, with particular focus on the impact of their increased sophistication and the application of business logic within cyber-attacks.
 How are organizations tackling the bot challenge, is there any industry consensus on the best form of defence?